Official report into Sandusky case finds 'inexplicable delays'

 They wanted investigators to find more victims, despite fears that a delay could allow Sandusky to find more victims, it said.

-Randy Feathers, a former regional director for the attorney general who oversaw the Sandusky investigators, was skeptical of Kane's claim and said added victims would have figured prominently in the review, given its concern over urgency.

-"Nobody involved in the investigation has any knowledge of a credible victim who was molested during that time," Feathers said.
-"We have no idea what she is talking about."

-The report said the investigation was delayed also by difficulty getting documents from The Second Mile, a charity for troubled youth that Sandusky ran and found some victims, and Penn State, which did not turn over a police report involving a 1998 child sex abuse incident.
+The report said the investigation was delayed as well by difficulty getting documents from The Second Mile, a charity for troubled youth that Sandusky ran and where he recruited some victims, and from Penn State, which did not turn over a police report involving a 1998 child sex abuse incident.

 Investigators say finding that report led to the discovery of four more victims.